 Designate a health security officer to ensure that government requirements and recommendations are met, and to take appropriate action on D-day.
 This person can be a member of the organizing team directly.
 This person will be responsible for ensuring that hostesses and guests follow protocol.

-Have an aligned vision with your suppliers, partners, and counterparts to create an amazing event experience for your guests.
+Make sure your vision is aligned with your suppliers, partners, and counterparts to create an amazing event experience for your guests.

 Define a high-standard health and security protocol and make sure you communicate around it at all stages of the event.

-Start small, in order to feel the mood, learn from your mistakes, and increase the scale of your events as you gain enough experience and hindsight to make good decisions.
+Start small, feel the mood, learn from your mistakes, and increase the scale of your events as you gain enough experience and hindsight to make good decisions.